petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/layouts/designing-object-layouts.md

    ![Add fields to the block.](./designing-object-layouts/images/06.png)

-1. Use the toggle switch to make a block *collapsible*.
+1. Use the toggle switch to make a block collapsible.

    ![Use the toggle switch to make a block collapsible.](./designing-object-layouts/images/07.png)

-1. After adding the desired tabs, *save* your changes to the layout.
+1. After adding the desired tabs, save your changes to the layout.

 After adding a field tab, you can add categorization tools to it so end users can apply tags and categories to object entries.
 See [Adding Categorization to Field Tabs](./adding-categorization-to-fields-tabs.md) for more information.

 ## Adding Relationship Tabs

-1. Begin editing the desired layout, go to the *Layout* tab, and click *Add Tab*.
+1. Edit the desired layout, go to the *Layout* tab, and click *Add Tab*.

    ![Select the desired layout, go to the Layout tab, and click Add Tab.](./designing-object-layouts/images/08.png)

-1. Enter a *Label*, select the *Relationships* type, and select a the *relationship table* you want to display in the tab.
+1. Enter a *Label*, select the *Relationships* type, and select the *relationship table* you want to display in the tab.

    The label determines the tab's display name in the Liferay UI.